casparderksen/docker-wildfly/README.md

 ## Secrets

 When the container starts, the wrapper script stores passwords in an Elytron Credential Store.
-The credential store is encrypted with a random password.
+The credential store is encrypted with a random master password.
-This password is stored in a second credential store that is encrypted with a master password.
-The master password is read from `/run/secrets/master-password`.
-For production, the master password can be overridden with a password stored in an in-memory file system (e.g. Docker secret).

 # Extending the base image

-The base image can be extended by running shell or CLI scripts during build or startup.
+The base image can be extended by adding shell or CLI scripts that are ran during build or startup:
-Shell or CLI scripts that are added to `$JBOSS_HOME/startup` are executed when the container starts before starting Wildfly.
-Default values for additional environment variables can be added to `$JBOSS_HOME/bin/environment.sh`.
+- Scripts in `$JBOSS_HOME/setup` are executed when building the image
+- Scripts in `$JBOSS_HOME/environment` are sourced before running the startup scripts
+- Scripts in `$JBOSS_HOME/startuo` are executed and before starting Wildlfy

 See [docker-wildlfy-oracle](docker-wildfly-oracle) for an example.

 ## Oracle RDBMS